hzwer/ECCV2022-RIFE/README.md

 ## Introduction

-2021.3.9 News: We have updated our arXiv paper and fixed most of the defects.

-2021.2.9 News: We have updated the RIFEv2 model, faster and much better!
-Please check our [Update Log](https://github.com/hzwer/arXiv2020-RIFE/issues/41#issuecomment-737651979).
+2021.5.15 News: We are working on RIFE-HD-v3 model. lease check our [Update Log v3](https://github.com/hzwer/arXiv2020-RIFE/issues/164).
+For previous version, you may refer to [Update log v2](https://github.com/hzwer/arXiv2020-RIFE/issues/41).

 Our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 Currently, our method supports 2X,4X,8X... interpolation, and multi-frame interpolation between a pair of images.
 Everyone is welcome to use our alpha version and make suggestions!